Customizing Requests¶

 flight_humid = {**flight_custom, "specific_humidity": q}

-r = requests.post(f"{URL}/v0/trajectory/sac", json=flight_humid, headers=headers)
+r = requests.post(f"{URL}/v0/trajectory/sac", json=flight_humid, headers=HEADERS)

 print(f"HTTP Response Code: {r.status_code} {r.reason}")